 First, it strikes me as odd that many hesitate on a plurality of elders because they fear an abuse of power and authority by the elders.
 After all, the current model of Baptist churches was created to ward off such mistreatments.
 The obvious answer though is that if each elder matches the qualifications listed in 1 Timothy 3 and Titus 1 the congregation should have little fear that he would abuse his authority.
 However, if an elder is found to be severely falling short of those standards, Paul gives the actions to take in 1 Timothy 5:19-20.
 To avoid such scenarios, great care must be taken in ordaining elders to serve the church, which is why Paul goes on to say in verse 22, “Do not be hasty in laying on of hands”.
 The laying on of hands was the physical action used to signify ordination as an elder or deacon.
 If elders are wisely chosen, the congregation will be able to confidently trust their leadership, just as a wife trusts her husband to lead her.

 Though abuses can (and unfortunately will) happen, the chances and effects of them are decreased with elder plurality, and the reason is accountability.
 With multiple elders all being equal in position and authority, each elder is more easily accountable to the others.
-With one person leading the church, accountability is diminished, and for examples, look throughout history books at the bishops during the Middle Ages.
-Take false doctrine for example.
+With one person leading the church, accountability is diminished.
+To find examples you can look at any history books at many bishops during the Middle Ages, but let’s consider false doctrine in particular.
 In a single-pastor system, the church is far more susceptible to wavering from the truth if the pastor begins to teach heresy; whereas, if one elder among others begins to believe false teachings, his brothers are able to correct and rebuke him while ensuring that the congregation does not follow after him.
 In short, elder plurality is not subject to great abuse of authority but actually provides greater accountability in preventing it.

 Second, growing up in churches traditional for our time, I quickly became accustomed to the virtual parade of pastors that many congregations experience.
 The church of my youth saw pastors come, stay for a few years, then move on to another church or ministry.
 Though each pastor struggled to leave the church in a better place than it was when they arrived, I could not help feeling cheated.
 Most pastors gave little more than a two week notice of their exit, and without fail the vacuum of leadership undid much of their former work.
 Thus, each subsequent pastor finds himself building upon a partially demolished structure that may be fortunate enough to have a solid foundation rather than improving upon the work done by the pastor before him.
 The vacuum of leadership does much damage to even the strongest of congregations, so I have never understood why a pastor would claim to love the flock while not preparing for his absence.
 After all, love of my wife leads me to have life insurance so that she will be relatively provided for should I die.
 What plans do pastors have for their flock should the Lord take their life next week?
 Should pastors not be motivated by love to consider how they might care for the congregation even after they are no longer with them?